zpiroux/geist/README.md

 In this mode Geist functions as a generic run-time and stream management service, with an external wrapper API, e.g. REST API, provided by the hosting service, with which other services dynamically could register and deploy their own streams without any downtime or re-deployment of Geist or its hosting service.

 Registered specs are persisted by Geist with an internally defined (but customizable) Stream Spec.
-When a Geist host pod is started, either from a new deployment or pod scaling, all registered specs are fetched from the native sink storage and booted up.
+When a Geist host pod is started, either from a new deployment or pod scaling, all registered specs are fetched from the specified sink storage and booted up.
-The default native spec is found in [regspec.go](internal/pkg/admin/regspec.go).
+The default native spec is found in [regspec.go](internal/pkg/admin/regspec.go), but any custom storage type can be used (as specified in `geist.Config.Registry`), as long as it has a matching Geist connector.

 Any cross-pod synchronization, e.g. notification of newly updated stream specs, is done with an internal admin stream.
-It is managed and customizable in similar fashion as the Reg Spec and found in [adminspec.go](internal/pkg/admin/adminspec.go).
+It is managed and customizable in similar fashion as the Reg Spec.
+The default native spec is found in [adminspec.go](internal/pkg/admin/adminspec.go), but any other custom source types can be used here as well, as specified in `geist.Config.AdminStream`.

 ## Stream Spec Format
 A stream spec has the following required main fields/parts (additional fields are described further below):